Tesla wants to start building a new U.S. vehicle plant this summer

-DETROIT, June 18 (Reuters) - Electric vehicle maker Tesla Inc wants to start building a new and large vehicle assembly plant in the southwestern United States as early as the third quarter of this year, the company told Texas officials in documents made public this week.
+DETROIT (Reuters) - Electric vehicle maker Tesla Inc (TSLA.O) wants to start building a new and large vehicle assembly plant in the southwestern United States as early as the third quarter of this year, the company told Texas officials in documents made public this week.

 But the company is still pitting Texas and Oklahoma against each other in an effort to secure tax breaks, the documents show.